spack/spack/lib/spack/docs/workflows.rst

 The simplest way to run a Spack binary is to find it and run it!
 In many cases, nothing more is needed because Spack builds binaries with RPATHs.
 Spack installation directories may be found with ``spack location --install-dir`` commands.
-For example:
+For example,

 .. code-block:: console